-Clinics for recalled patients to begin
+Clinics for recalled patients begin

-Clinics for recalled Dr Michael Watt patients to begin
+Clinics for recalled Dr Michael Watt patients begin

-Two hundred special clinics to review patients of neurology consultant Dr Michael Watt are to begin on Saturday.
+Two hundred special clinics to review patients of neurology consultant Dr Michael Watt began on Saturday.

 More than 2,500 of Dr Watt's patients have been recalled following a case review by the Belfast Health and Social Care Trust.